wh1t3project/in-dev_php-framework/README.md

 NOTE: No name for now and this README is raw

-This is a highly customizable PHP framework that can be improved by using modules Modules can be be downloaded from third-party website or by yourself.
+This is a highly customizable PHP framework that can be improved by using modules can be be downloaded from third-party website or written by yourself.
 See our guides and tutorials for creating a module, this is easy!

 The framework work as a set of library written in pure PHP all linked together using